STEP FOR MYSQL MASTER TO MASTER REPLICATION

 # MariaDB [Linux]> select * from Distribution;

-• Insert some values into that table and list the table’s values the updated values is shown.
+• Insert some values into that table and list the table’s values the updated values are shown.
 Now the replication between master-master is working successfully.

 # MariaDB [Linux]> select * from Distribution;